-But Newton's first law does not tell us how will velocity change if there is some force acting on the object.
-To address this question we need Newton's second law: force $\vec{F}$ causes motion of an object of mass m with acceleration $\vec{a}$ .
-These three quantities are connected by the following formula:
+Newton's second law.
+Newton's first law does not tell us how will velocity change if there is some force acting on the object.
+To address this question we need Newton's second law: force F causes an object of mass m to move with acceleration a which depends on force and on object's mass.
+The connection between the three quantities is expressed by the formula: